sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 ###XBee Smart Modem Socket

 We've kept the XBee socket consistent with the XBee pinout, so this breakout board is backwards compatible.
+In order to take full advantage of this board, we recommend one of the newer Digi XBee boards.
+Either the [Digi XBee 3 Low-Power LTE-M/NB-IoT, GNSS, no SIM](https://www.sparkfun.com/products/22329) or the [Digi XBee 3 North America LTE Cat 1, 3G, GNSS, no SIM](https://www.sparkfun.com/products/22330).

 <figure markdown>